ShangSky/flask-sugar/docs/params/header-params.md

     return {"X-Token values": x_token}
 ```

-If you communicate with that *path operation* sending two HTTP headers like:
+If you communicate with that *path operation* sending a HTTP headers like:

 ```
 X-Token: foo,bar